top of page

 he/him

 Jake is the director of vocal music at Challenger Middle School in Colorado Springs.
 He has been active in the Colorado Springs choral community for over 15 years.
 Jake received an Associate of Arts at Pikes Peak State College, a Bachelor of Music Education at The University of Northern Colorado, and a Master of Music in Choral Conducting at Messiah University (PA).
-He currently sings with The Colorado Vocal Arts Ensemble and has performed in multiple community theatre productions with Village Arts of Colorado Springs.
+He has performed in multiple community theatre productions with Village Arts of Colorado Springs.
 Jake is an alumnus of the Colorado Springs Children's Chorale and believes in their mission of using music and singing to build leadership skills and foster kindness.

 Donna Gilespie.jpg